 C – #12 Brian Rolston (2005-2008) ~ The Flint, Michigan-native was signed as a free agent just prior to the 2004-2005 NHL lockout.
 Playing on a very affordable 3-year, $2.5 million a season contract, Rolston was one of Wild’s best free agent bargains in franchise history.
 Playing on the team’s 2nd line with set up man Pierre-Marc Bouchard, Rolston was the triggerman and used his cannon-like shot to terrorize opposing goaltenders.
 His slap shot is probably what he was best remembered for by Wild fans, but he was a decent finisher off the rush and from in close as well.
 In 241 games with the Wild, he had 96 goals and scored at least 30 goals or more in each of his 3 seasons with the team.
 No other Wild free agent has delivered with that level of consistency.
 He was in search of a nice pay raise after the end of the 2008 season and the Wild were not prepared to do so the team traded his rights to Tampa Bay just prior to the NHL Entry draft that year.
 Rolston’s never quite had the same success over the next 5 seasons and retired in 2012.
 He finished with 342 goals, 761 points in 1,256 NHL games played.

 LW – #26 Thomas Vanek (2014-2016) ~ It was supposed to be a happy reunion when the former Golden Gophers’ star arrived with the Wild.
-The former Buffalo Sabre who was seen as so skilled and whose potential was so great that he was once subject to an offer sheet by the Edmonton Oilers.
+The former Buffalo Sabre who was once seen as so skilled and whose potential was so great that he was once subject to an offer sheet by the Edmonton Oilers.
 The Sabres’ matched Edmonton’s offer and it made Vanek a $10 million a season contract before he was 25 years old.
 Once that deal was over he bounced around to a few clubs before he ended up back in Minnesota.
-It was hoped he’d be a scorer that would help round out the Wild’s attack.
-While Vanek would have flashes of brilliance with the Wild, scoring 39 goals and 93 points in 154 games it just never seemed to be enough.
+It was hoped he’d be a go-to goal scorer that would help round out the Wild’s attack.
+But early on he frustrated fans by declaring he was going to be a playmaker instead.
+While Vanek would have some flashes of brilliance with the Wild, scoring 39 goals and 93 points in 154 games it just never seemed to be enough.
 All too often, Vanek seemed disengaged and fans were expecting more effort and this also appeared to cause troubles with the coaching staff and he was bought out in 2016.
 Since leaving the Wild he’s only managed short-term contracts on clubs desperate for offense.
 The 35-year old winger is currently an unrestricted free agent despite having 373 goals, 789 points in his 14-year career thus far.

 C – #9 Alexandre Daigle (2003-06) ~ In the months before he was drafted 1st Overall, he was called “Alexander the Great” as many felt he’d be a generational talent.
 It didn’t work out that way as he mostly just teased at the great skill he possessed in his 4 1/2 seasons with the Senators topping out with two 51-point seasons.
 He’d be traded to Philadelphia but struggled to be effective.
 Perhaps his heart wasn’t in it as he’d leave the game for a few seasons to try his hand at acting.
 But he’d get the bug to return to the game in 2003 and attracted interest from Minnesota.
 The Wild weren’t taking any chances with Daigle as they signed him to a 3-way deal, because they didn’t want the possibility of over paying him to play in the ECHL.
-With holdouts of Gaborik and Dupuis, Daigle found himself with lots of ice time and opportunity and gave the Wild one of his best seasons with 20 goals, 51 points to lead the team in scoring in 2003-04.
+With the contract holdouts of Gaborik and Dupuis during the first half of the season, Daigle found himself with lots of ice time and opportunity and gave the Wild one of his best seasons with 20 goals, 51 points to lead the team in scoring in 2003-04.
 Then the 2004-05 NHL lockout robbed him of the momentum of a potential comeback and he kind of lost out in the numbers game in Minnesota and by 2006 the Wild let him go.
-He’d play a few more years in Switzerland before retiring from hockey in 2010.
+He’d play a few more years in Switzerland before retiring from hockey once and for all in 2010.
 Daigle had 126 goals, 327 points in 616 NHL games.